Security policies in Defender for Cloud

 You create a policy definition, assign it to a policy initiative, and merge that initiative and policy into Defender for Cloud.
 Learn more.

-- To create custom recommendations for AWS/GCP resources, you must have the Defender CSPM plan enabled.
+To create custom recommendations for AWS or GCP resources, you must have the Defender CSPM plan enabled.

-- Custom standards act as a logical grouping for custom recommendations.
-Custom recommendations can be assigned to one or more custom standards.
+Custom standards act as a logical grouping for custom recommendations.
+You can assign custom recommendations to one or more custom standards.

 In custom recommendations, you specify a unique name, a description, steps for remediation, severity, and which standards the recommendation should be assigned to.
 You add recommendation logic with Kusto Query Language (KQL).
 A simple query editor provides a built-in query template that you can tweak as needed, or you can write your KQL query from scratch.